 In the previous section, we talked about the conditions necessary for a new company to enter the bottom end of the market.

 Let’s now explain how this new company can become disruptive by looking at the required ingredients:

-Innovative businessmodel – this is simply a business model that targets consumers at the bottom end of the market with innovative products.
-Since the model is characterized by low-profit margins and simpler product design, the solutions should be easy to use and economical to produce.
+This is simply a business model that targets consumers at the bottom end of the market with innovative products.

 Encyclopedia Britannica was a market leader in encyclopedias and had been printed for 244 years until the last copy was released in 2012.

-The publisher, Encyclopaedia Britannica, Inc., had the high end of the market cornered, with each edition selling for over $1000.
+Encyclopedia Britannica, Inc.’s publisher had cornered the high end of the market, with each edition selling for over $1000.

 Though video and game rentals were relatively cheap, increasing data speeds and bandwidth instituted a general shift toward video streaming.

 Blockbuster was displaced by smaller players such as Netflix, who offered a cheaper and more convenient alternative.

 Today, the company owns the rights to more than 13,000 titles, with prices starting at a mere $8.99/month.